 The owner/operator has to make a choice – scrap the idea for a custom hotel pantry offering OR go around the contracted vendor and risk dropping out of a pricing or rebate tier because they didn’t reach the targeted spend set up by the Buying Group.
 Neither choice is optimal.

-In Hotel Retail, which covers hotel markets, pantries and gift shops, the cons far outweigh the pros when it comes to utilizing a Buying Group.
+In Hotel Retail, which covers hotel markets, pantries and gift shops, the disadvantages of group purchasing far outweigh the benefits.
 Most Buying Groups rely predominantly on their Food Service vendor to supply a minimal variety of chips and chocolate bars as most broadliners do not have a significant variety of products properly packaged for resale.
 The very nature of retail calls for a category management plan that includes a wide variety of top selling and specialty items across all categories.
 The shopping experience in which a guest would only find a smattering of chocolate bars and chips is not very satisfying and the revenue reflected by hotels that take this approach confirms that dissatisfaction.

 Buying Groups may contract a particular distributor which does carry a long line of products from a variety of vendors, but each of those vendors will be required to contract with and pay the allowance to the Buying Group – resulting in higher prices.
 Research of one of the largest nationwide Buying Groups’ Retail Vendor showed that, on average, their prices are higher than other nationwide retail suppliers by 12% in the Hotel Retail categories.
 Additionally, using a contracted distributor that has only regional coverage locks out the possibility of using other distributors to get coverage of an owner/operator’s entire portfolio.
 For this reason, it is nearly always the best choice to opt out of the Hotel Retail category when negotiating with a Buying Group when the goal is to truly drive revenue, profitability and guest satisfaction.